vexim/vexim2/README.md

 * $sqlpass – to the vexim database user's password which you chose while editing 'mysql.sql' in the "Databases and authentication" step.
 * $uid, $gid and $mailroot to the values you have from the "System user" step.
 * $cryptscheme is set to "sha512", a more specific configuration or other crypt-schemes can be used.
+* $mailmanroot to the default URL pattern of mailman

 Other, less interesting options are documented in the comments of that file.
 Feel free to explore them as well.

 ##### Exim configuration:
 **NOTE:** the configuration files supplied here have been revised.
 You should use them carefully and report problems!